Light

 2.1 AmbientLight

-Light that shines uniformly from all directions.
+Light that shines uniformly from all directions onto objects.

 2.2 DirectionalLight